ClaraChaouat/UpTectTest/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Layout integration:movie_camera:

+## Description::art:
+The aim of this project is to replicate a layout according to a given design

-## Available Scripts
+## Installation:man_mechanic:
+1. Clone this repository from GitHub

-In the project directory, you can run:
+2. In the project directory, you can run:

 ### `npm start`